 The build of the Ibanez SR300 isn’t anything unique or special.
-It has a super thin body, with minimal contouring.
-There is very minimal body depth around the top part of the body of the guitar.
+It has a super thin and lightweight body, with minimal contouring.
+There is very minimal body depth around the top part of the Agathis body of the guitar.
 The rounded ‘ears’ on the top part of the body have a heavy cutaway.
-This allows musicians to easily reach the end of the two-octave neck.
+This allows musicians to easily reach the end of the two-octave maple and rosewood neck.

 There are many neck material options on the market.
 From maple to a rosewood neck, it is a very important fact to keep in mind.
 Due to the use of Agathis to comprise the body, the bass guitar balances very well both on and off of a neck strap, so it’s an excellent choice for bass players.
 I preferred playing the guitar while it was on the neck strap because the neck strap added just a small amount of weight to the instrument which makes the instrument feel just a bit more secure.

-This bass guitar produces a phenomenal sound like most of the Ibanez guitars; it’ll be hard to find a bass guitar that can beat the Ibanez SR300 when considering the price tag and the sound quality that comes from this guitar.
+These basses guitars produces a phenomenal sound like most of the Ibanez guitars; it’ll be hard to find a bass guitar that can beat the Ibanez SR 300 when considering the price tag and the sound quality that comes from this guitar.
 I’ve played bass guitars that are more expensive than this instrument and they don’t produce nearly as half as good of a sound that the SR300 produces.

-There are tone shaping knobs on the bass itself, which will really come in handy if you’re looking to truly shape your ideal sound.
-However, you would be quite surprised to know that if you set the EQ flat, the sound that this guitar produces doesn’t have that ‘fretless’ bass guitar sound; it doesn’t have any bite to it and it really lacks its own unique voice.
+There are tone shaping knobs on the Ibanez SR 300 bass itself, which will really come in handy if you’re looking to truly shape your ideal sound.
+However, you would be quite surprised to know that if you set the Band EQ flat, the sound that this guitar produces doesn’t have that ‘fretless’ bass guitar sound; it doesn’t have any bite to it and it really lacks its own unique voice.

 Throw on a fresh pair of strings and you’ll bring back a bit of life into the sound of this guitar.
 The new strings bring back a bit of warmth into the sound, but the unique voice of this instrument is still muted to a sense.